Waukesha County Court Records

 Hours: Applications processed 8:30 a.m.–3:30 p.m.; arrive by 3:45 p.m.

-Fees are $20.00 for the first certified copy and $3.00 for each additional copy.
+The fee is $20.00 for the first certified copy and $3.00 for each additional copy.
 Application forms for marriage certificates and divorce certificates can be downloaded from the county website.
-Applications may be submitted in person, by mail, via the office drop box, or online through VitalChek (additional third-party fees apply).
-Payment methods include cash, check, money order, or credit/debit card (no American Express).
-Marriage certificates are available statewide from October 1, 1907 to present; divorce certificates are available from January 1, 2016 to present through the Register of Deeds.
-For divorces finalized before 2016, contact the Clerk of Courts Family Division at (262) 548-7544.
+You can submit applications in person, by mail, via the office drop box, or online through VitalChek (additional third-party fees apply).
+Payment is accepted by cash, check, money order, or credit/debit card (no American Express).

 Pre-1907 Waukesha County marriage records can be searched through the Wisconsin Historical Society's Marriage Index.
 The earliest marriage records in the county date to 1842.